 The world’s #1 domain registrar GoDaddy is a natural choice for domain hosting due to their low cost and impressive set of features specific to domain management.
-Traditional web hosts like iPage and ideahost include a free domain name with all shared hosting plans — and eHost customers get a free domain name for life.
+Traditional web hosts like iPage include a free domain name with all shared hosting plans — and iPage does so for all shared, VPS, and dedicated hosting users.

 If you’re not building a site for business, maybe it’s blogging that’s got you web host shopping.
 Blog hosts we recommend offer 1-click installs for your choice of blogging software, easy-to-learn website builder tools with tons of design themes, and an unlimited amount of storage space.